Our products

 • Vacuum-sealed: if you have a vacuum sealer, you can store it for 2-3 months in the refrigerator.

-• Sterilized preserve: in glass jars with airtight seals, sterilized in a bain-marie for 20 minutes, they last up to 1 year in a cool, dark place.
+• Sterilized preserves: in airtight glass jars, sterilized in a bain-marie for 20 minutes, they last up to 1 year in a cool, dark place.

-An important tip: never remove the bonito from the marinade liquid.
+An important tip: never remove the bonito from the pickling liquid.
 The oil and vinegar create a protective barrier that prevents oxidation and maintains the fish's texture.

-If you prefer to always have professional-quality marinated bonito on hand, check out our quick recipes with canned bonito.
+If you prefer to always have professional-quality pickled bonito on hand, check out our quick recipes with canned bonito.

-Once you master the basic recipe, you can experiment with these variations that we prepare in our tastings at Mercat del Ninot:
+Once you master the basic recipe, you can experiment with these variations that we prepare in our Mercat del Ninot tastings:

-Substitute white wine vinegar with rice vinegar, add fresh grated ginger, soy sauce, and toasted sesame.
-The result is a light marinade with an unexpected umami flavor.
+Substitute wine vinegar with rice vinegar, add grated fresh ginger, soy sauce, and toasted sesame.
+The result is a light, umami-rich escabeche that surprises everyone.

 Reduce the vinegar by half and complete with orange and lemon juice.
 Add lime zest and a few fresh basil leaves at the end.
 Perfect for summer.

-Use smoked paprika from La Vera (spicy and sweet in equal parts) and substitute part of the vinegar with whiskey.
+Use smoked paprika from La Vera (equally spicy and sweet) and replace part of the vinegar with whiskey.
 Let it rest for a minimum of 3 days.
 Intense and addictive.

-Marinated bonito is always served at room temperature or slightly chilled.
+Pickled bonito is always served at room temperature or slightly chilled.
 Take it out of the refrigerator at least 30 minutes before serving.
-Serve it with:
+Serve with:

-• Toasted crystal bread with a drizzle of the marinade's own oil
+• Toasted crystal bread with a drizzle of the escabeche oil

 • Roasted pepper and spring onion salad